ASSOCIATE DEGREE AND CERTIFICATE COST AND FINANCIAL AID

 |Total Potential Aid|

-*These values represent estimates for the 2022-23 academic year and are based on a $0 EFC result from the FAFSA.
+The above values represent estimates for the 2022-23 academic year and are based on a $0 EFC result from the FAFSA.
 Tuition and fees are for standard programs; additional program fees, ranging from $500 to $1,000 per semester, apply to allied health, nursing, and select baccalaureate programs.
-Pennsylvania State Grants are for Pennsylvania residents only.
+Pennsylvania State Grants are for Pennsylvania residents only

 Depending on financial aid eligibility, many students will be able to earn their degrees at no direct cost — and may even receive a refund on student loans to help pay for books and other college costs.
 Students choosing to reside on campus will incur additional costs for room and board, depending on the student’s selected living and dining arrangements.
-In you college financial planning, you might also want to consider indirect costs for things like books and supplies, transportation and personal expenses.
+College financial planning, should also consider indirect costs for things like books, supplies, transportation, and personal expenses.

 Value and Affordability

-Mercyhurst North East offers low tuition rates plus opportunities for institutional aid for those with a demonstrated need, making our costs on par with most community colleges.
+Mercyhurst University offers low tuition rates plus opportunities for institutional aid for those with a demonstrated need, making our costs on par with most community colleges.
 In addition:

-- Your admissions counselor will work with you through the application and financial aid processes, helping you identify all the federal, state, and institutional aid, grants, and scholarships available to you.
+- An admissions counselor works with students throughought the application and financial aid processes, helping them identify all available federal, state, and institutional aid, grants, and scholarships.

-- Nearly 100 percent of MNE students qualify for financial aid.
+- Nearly 100 percent of our students qualify for financial aid.

-- The career-oriented education you’ll receive at MNE will yield benefits to you throughout your lifetime, whether you choose to begin your career immediately after graduation or continue on for a four-year degree.
+- Our career-oriented certificate and associate degree programs will yield benefits to students throughout their lifetime, whether they choose to begin their career immediately after graduation or continue on for a four-year degree.

 Financial Aid and Scholarships

 When considering financial aid, it is important to keep in mind each institution’s “sticker cost” (tuition, plus room and board, if applicable) and “actual cost” (what the student ultimately pays, after factoring in financial aid, grants, scholarships, etc.).
-At MNE, we are committed to helping students reach their academic goals without incurring significant financial burden.
+We are committed to helping students reach their academic goals without incurring significant financial burden.
 Non-traditional students and associate degree and certificate students eligible for this tuition rate may also be eligible for an institutional McAuley Scholarship to help meet demonstrated financial need.

-Both the Office of Admissions and the Office of Student Financial Services (SFS) are available to answer your questions and discuss your financial aid options.
-A counselor can help by assisting you in filling out the FAFSA form and other paperwork required for various types of aid.
-He or she can also explain your financial aid package and determine your tuition amount.
+Both the Office of Admissions and the Office of Student Financial Services (SFS) are available to answer questions and discuss financial aid options.
+A counselor can assist with filling out the FAFSA and other paperwork required for various types of aid.
+Our counselors can also explain financial aid offers and determine out-of-pocket amounts.